Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Once you’ve done a thorough analysis and determined where you want to live, you have to decide whether you will move before or after retirement.

-If you are considering it as part of your retirement planning, you probably don’t need to worry about jobs or childcare, which can make it a lot easier, but there are items that everyone needs to consider.
+If you are considering it as part of your retirement planning, you don’t need to worry about jobs or childcare, which can make it a lot easier, but there are items that everyone needs to consider.

 Deciding Where to Go